 Now you have plenty of good reasons why you should consider adding wholesale to your Amazon FBA business.
 Stay tuned because in our next blog post, we’ll share with you how to find profitable wholesale accounts.

 For the longest time I had wanted to add wholesale to my Amazon business.
 I have actually gone through 3 different wholesale courses to teach me how to do it.
 Each time I went through a new wholesale course, I would try what was taught, and I kept coming up empty.
 It was extremely frustrating… then I scheduled a phone call with Dan, one of the guys behind The Wholesale Formula.
 That conversation opened up my eyes to things about wholesale I’ve never thought about before.
 I took his advice and began to find multiple wholesale accounts.

 Would you have wanted to listen in on that conversation?
 Unfortunately, we didn’t record the call, but Dan and his business partner Eric recently recorded an entire video series that focuses exactly on adding wholesale to your Amazon FBA business.
-The best part?
-It’s free!
-So many people think that you have to have thousands of dollars or special connections to start selling wholesale items on Amazon, but that’s just not true.
+Click here and watch these free wholesale training videos now.